levibyte/channel_router/README.md

 What is this.
 ---

 This is just-for-fun educational project to design, implement and render some of the channel routing algorithms, the most commonly used routing strategy for VLSI routing.
 There are several algorihtms used in channel routing,  and this "library" implements most popular ones: leftEdge and greedy routing.

 Concept is having row of terminals seperated by "gap" called channel.
-Aim is to ... so no vertial and horizontal lines overlap
+Aim is route each connection in the chhanel so no vertial and horizontal lines overlap

 Example.
 ---
-Input:
+_Input:_

 Upper Row: N0 N1 N4 N5 N1 N6 N7 N0 N4 N9 N10 N10

 Lower Row: N2 N3 N5 N3 N5 N2 N6 N8 N9 N8 N7 N9

-Ouput:
+_Ouput:_

 <img src="https://image.ibb.co/dGNx45/5555.png">